Summarized Tax Strategies

 • Watch out for “source income” rules: wages, appreciated stock options, business sales, or real estate gains tied to the old state can remain taxable even after moving.

-• States like California, New York, and Oregon are aggressive about claiming ongoing nexus or residency ties; maintaining clean documentation of relocation is essential such as updating voter registration, driver’s license, domicile, and business filings to support the move.
+• States like California, New York, and Oregon are aggressive about claiming ongoing nexus or residency ties (183 day test, domicile test); maintaining clean documentation of relocation is essential such as updating voter registration, driver’s license, domicile, and business filings to support the move.
+Avoiding form over substance is key here.
+Anyone can change paperwork, but your intent will be scrutinized.

 Source: Reducing Taxes